ossf/scorecard/checks/checks.md

 ## Packaging

-This check tries to determine if a project's GitHub workflows follow the principle of least privilege, i.e. if the GitHub tokens are set read-only by default.
+This check tries to determine if the project is published as a package that other developers can install/download.
-A compromised token with write access may be used by attackers to push malicious code into the project.
-A low score is therefore considered `High` risk.
-For each workflow yaml file, the check looks for the permissions keyword.
-If it is set globally as read-only for the entire file, this check succeeds.
-Otherwise it fails.
-The check cannot detect if the "read-only" GitHub permission settings is enabled, as there is no API available.
+Packaging your project is important for users to receive updates and security patches automatically.
+A low score is considered `Medium` risk.
+The check currently looks for [GitHub packaging workflows]( https://docs.github.com/en/packages/learn-github-packages/publishing-a-package) and language-specific GitHub Actions that upload the package to a correpdonsing hub, e.g., [Npm](https://www.npmjs.com/).
+There is a plan to add better support to query package manager hubs directly in the future, e.g., for [Npm](https://www.npmjs.com/), [PyPi](https://pypi.org/).

 **Remediation steps**
 - Publish your project as a [downloadable package](https://docs.github.com/en/packages/learn-github-packages/publishing-a-package).
+- Use a GitHub action to release your package to language-specific hubs.

 ## Pull-Requests